 DIY Lemon Plates

-I love a good DIY that turns out looking like it could have been bought in a store.
+I love a good DIY that turns out to look like it could have been bought in a store.
 This project is exactly that!
-In fact, the first time I decoupaged some dollar store glass plates was to simple create the exact look of store bought plates for a fraction of the cost.
+The first time I decoupaged some dollar store glass plates was to simply create the exact look of store-bought plates for a fraction of the cost.

 This past Easter I wanted to do a pretty table setting with pretty bunny plates that you would find in stores like Pier One and Pottery Barn.